digitaltwinconsortium/ManufacturingOntologies/README.md

     ReversiblePubSubEncoding: false
     AutoLoadPersistedNodes: true

-Next, configure the OPC UA data nodes from your machines (or connectivity adapter software).
+1. Configure the OPC UA data nodes from your machines (or connectivity adapter software).
 To do so, select the OPC UA Server Connect menu item, enter the OPC UA server IP address and port and click Connect.
 You can now browse the OPC UA Server you want to send telemetry data from.
 If you have found the OPC UA node you want, right click it and select publish.

-That's it!
-You can check what is currently being published by selecting the Publishes Nodes tab.
+Note: You can check what is currently being published by selecting the Publishes Nodes tab.
 You can also see diagnostics information from UA Cloud Publisher on the Diagnostics tab.

 ## License